Skip to content

 • MCP Apps: Bringing UI to MCP Servers - MCP Apps let tools return interactive UI components (dashboards, forms, visualizations) that render directly in the conversation.
 This is where MCP stops being just a data pipe and becomes a full application layer.
 Understanding MCP Apps changes how you think about what your AI tools can do.

 • MCP Apps Specification - The technical spec and examples for building MCP servers that serve interactive UIs.
-Includes starter templates for React, Vue, Svelte, and vanilla JS.
+Includes starter templates for React, Vue, Svelte, Preact, Solid, and vanilla JavaScript.

 • promptfoo - Open-source prompt evaluation framework.
 Define test cases, run them against multiple prompts or models, compare results.
 Our recommended eval tool for testing rules files, prompt variations, and model selection.